 - We want to ensure that the GarageSpot community is exposed to content from credible sources.
 Therefore, we require that you have some level of online presence that we can point your bio to at the end of your article (e.g., your own blog, some kind of online profile with your expertise outlined, etc.).

-- To maintain editorial integrity, we do not accept articles from staff writers, freelancers, or those working for a particular brand if the article is related to that brand’s product or service offerings.
+- To maintain editorial integrity, we do not accept articles from freelancers with an SEO/backlink agenda, advertising or marketing agencies, staff writers, or those working for a particular brand if the article is related to that brand’s own product or service offerings.
 We do, however, work with brands to publish unique, useful and relevant content around their offerings.
 Contact us for details.

 - We do not publish copyrighted materials—text, images, audio or video—outside of the “Fair Use” doctrine.